bgcarlisle/ctcovidstop/README.md

 or "expected to resume" or that the stop was "temporary", etc. were included.
 This data point was manually rated by BGC.

-## Trials that stopped in a comparator arm taken 3 years prior
+## Dataset: `comparator`, trials that stopped in a comparator arm taken 3 years prior

 `comparator` contains 9665 rows of 6 columns.
 See below for example
 rows: